CandaceCheung/CandaceCheung/README.md

 ## 👋 G'day, I'm Candace 🐙⚡️

-I'm a web developer, currently live in Toronto 🇨🇦.
+I'm a web developer, currently living in Toronto 🇨🇦.

 ### I use these to make stuff